Dev18bhatt/VE_3_ASSESMENT/readme.md

-# Task Management API
+# Full Stack Task Management Application

-This is a simple Task Management API with user authentication and task management features.
-The API uses `bcrypt` for secure password hashing.
-Users can create an account, log in, and manage tasks (add, update, delete, and view tasks).
+This project is a full-stack Task Management Application with user authentication, task management, and a responsive UI.
+The backend is built with Node.js, Express, and MongoDB, while the frontend is built with React, utilizing hooks such as `useState`, `useEffect`, `useContext`, `useNavigate`, and `useParams` for seamless user experience and state management.

 ---

 ## Features

-- **User Authentication**: Register and login with password hashing using `bcrypt`.
+- **User Authentication**: Secure registration and login functionality with password hashing.
-- **Task Management**: Add, retrieve, update, and delete tasks.
+- **Task Management**: Add, view, update, and delete tasks.
+- **Frontend UI**: Interactive UI built with React and modern hooks for state and navigation management.
+- **API Integration**: Smooth communication between frontend and backend using RESTful APIs.

+---

 ## Technologies Used

-- **Node.js**: JavaScript runtime for building the API.
+### Backend

+- **Node.js** and **Express**: For RESTful APIs and handling server requests.
-- **Express.js**: Framework for handling routes and requests.
+- **MongoDB**: Database for user and task data storage.
 - **bcrypt**: Password hashing for secure authentication.

-- **MongoDB**: Database for storing user and task data.
+### Frontend

+- **React**: For building a responsive UI.
+- **React Hooks**: `useState`, `useEffect`, `useContext`, `useNavigate`, `useParams` for managing component state, side effects, and navigation.

+---

 ## Getting Started